 There is a significant difference between afamily of churches with a purposeand a network of related churches.
 A family has a much deeper commitment to each other, in a similar way that a single man and single woman cheerfully and voluntarily give up some of their individual autonomy in order the have the greater privilege of marriage.
 In a family of churches we ask each individual church to cheerfully and voluntarily give up some of the freedom of being an autonomous church in order to become part of something bigger and more effective — a movement, clan or family of churches.

 In 2015 we embarked on a robust review, "From Silos To Integration," resulting in a cohesive and integrated approach to leadership and infrastructure.
-Our National Directors, The Hub Team, Board of Directors, National Counsel, Regional Leadership Teams and Initiative Catalysts are interconnected pods of leadership working together to serve the Canadian "tribe." #VTribe
+Our National Directors, The Hub Team, Board of Directors, National Council, Regional Leadership Teams, and Initiative Catalysts are interconnected pods of leadership working together to serve the Canadian "tribe." #VTribe

 It looks like this:

 David Ruis and Anita Ruis have served the #VTribe family in this role since 2015.

 On the ground support is provided by the members of the Hub Team.